Gooey

 <button data-gooey-update-some on:click={updateSomeItems}>

-Update 10 random items
+Update 10 items

 </button>